Tacoma (video game): Characters and setting

-The game takes place in 2088 where hypercorporations have a key influence on society: In addition to being responsible for space travel, orbital habitats and artificial intelligence (AI), among other ventures, civilians often learn and work for such corporations as part of an economy which promotes loyalty to a given corporation.
-Among corporations such as Amazon, Carnival, and Hilton is the Venturis Corporation, which operates a number of the stations orbiting Earth.
-The advent of automation has brought conflict between the corporations and the Orbital Workers Union, leading to legislation such as the Human Oversight Accord, which requires AI-operated stations to include a crew of specialized contractors as a safeguard.
+The game takes place in 2088 where hypercorporations have major impacts on society; while responsible for technological advancements such as space travel, orbital habitats and artificial intelligence (AI), civilians are often obligated to pursue employment with such corporations, as the economy strongly encourages loyalty to a specific corporation.
+Among corporations such as Amazon, Carnival, and Hilton is the Venturis Corporation, one of the most prominent in the fields of space tourism and artificial intelligence.
+Venturis and other corporations argue in favor of an increasingly automated workforce, leading to conflict with the Orbital Workers Union.
+To protect human workers' rights and job security, corporations are legally obligated to obey the Human Oversight Accord, which requires AI-operated stations to include a crew of specialized contractors as a safeguard.

 The story takes place on the Venturis-owned Lunar Transfer Station Tacoma, an orbital station in Earth's L_{1} Lagrange Point acting as an automated cargo transfer point between Earth and Venturis's Zenith Lunar Resort on the Moon.
-Present on the Tacoma are its AI ODIN (Operational Data Interface Network) (voiced by Carl Lumbly) and six specialists to oversee the station's operation: Station administrator E.V.
+Present on the Tacoma are its AI ODIN (Operational Data Interface Network) (voiced by Carl Lumbly) and six specialists to oversee the station's operation: station administrator E.V.
 St James (Dawnn Lewis), operations specialist Clive Siddiqi (T. J. Ramini), network specialist Natali Kuroshenko (Natasha Loring), engineer Roberta "Bert" Williams (Abigail Marlowe), medic Sareh Hasmadi (Eva La Dare), and botanist Andrew Dagyab (Greg Chun).